Krezitech/Neon-Theme/README.md

 A great cold night **Neon** Theme over a deep blue background with a very good contrast in order to be able to see all around you and will help you tu identify easier your code.

+And a fine light silver/wood Theme for a light theme

 Enjoy my little share

 ## Themes available

-At the moment only **Neon Programming Theme** is aviable, will be working on more themes for the future.
+**Neon Programming Theme** is aviable with dark and light modes, will be working on more themes for the future.

 ## Installation